Sylhet: Sports

-Cricket is the most popular sport in Sylhet.
-Bangladesh Premier League franchise Sylhet Strikers are based in Sylhet International Cricket Stadium (M.A.G.
+The Bangladesh Premier League franchise Sylhet Strikers are based in Sylhet International Cricket Stadium (M.A.G.
 Osmani Stadium), which was built in 2007 and has a capacity of 18,500 spectators.
-The Sylhet International Cricket Stadium was renovated in 2013 especially to host matches of 2014 ICC World Twenty20.
+The Sylhet International Cricket Stadium was renovated in 2013 specifically to host matches for the 2014 ICC World Twenty20.
 It is situated near lush green tea gardens on the city fringe.
-In the National Cricket League Sylhet Division has not won any titles however did win in the One-Day Cricket League in 2001–02 season.
+In the National Cricket League, Sylhet Division has not won any titles but did win in the One-Day Cricket League during the 2001–02 season.
 Notable players from Sylhet who have played for the Bangladesh national cricket team include Rajin Saleh, Enamul Haque Jr, Tapash Baisya, and Alok Kapali.
 Chess player Rani Hamid was awarded the FIDE Women's International Master (WIM) title in 1985, while her son Kaiser Hamid was the captain of the Bangladesh national football team in the early 90s.

 Transport

+Road

-The main transport systems used in the city are cycle rickshaws, auto rickshaws (mainly known as baby-taxis or CNGs), buses, mini-buses and cars.
-There are about 80,000 rickshaws running each day.
-Bus service prices have increased as of 2008, up to 30% higher, prices ranges from Tk 4 to 15.95.
+The main transport systems used in Sylhet are cycle rickshaws, auto rickshaws (mainly known as baby-taxis or CNGs), buses, mini-buses and cars.
+About 80,000 rickshaws run each day within the city.
+Bus service prices have increased up to 30% higher, and as of 2008 prices range from Tk 4 to 15.95.

-The N2 is the national highway that connects the city with country's capital and largest city Dhaka as well as with many other parts of the country.
-The N2 highway is also part of AH1 and AH2- two longest routes of the Asian Highway Network.
+The N2 connects the city with Bangladesh's capital and largest city, Dhaka, as well as with many other parts of the country.
+The N2 highway is also part of the Asian Highway Network's two longest routes, AH1 and AH2.

 Air

-The city of Sylhet is served by Osmani International Airport, located at the north of the city.
-It is Bangladesh's third busiest airport and became an international airport due to the demand of expatriate Bangladeshis and their descendants from the United Kingdom and the United States.
-The main frequent airlines of the airport are Biman Bangladesh Airlines, US-Bangla Airlines and Novoair.
-The airport received its first international arrival on 3 November 2002, with Biman arriving from Kuwait via Abu Dhabi en route to Dhaka.
-Meanwhile, it received first direct international arrival on 15 March 2017 as a direct flight of Dubai based carrier Flydubai landed at the airport.
-Work started in 2006 to upgrade the airport to international standards, including a new terminal building, a jetway, a taxiway, and expansion of the runway to accommodate wide-bodied aircraft.
-It was confirmed that in May 2007, Biman will be operating Hajj flights directly from the airport later in 2007.
-Biman operates direct flight to London from Sylhet.
+Sylhet is served by Osmani International Airport, located at the north of the city.
+It is Bangladesh's third busiest airport, and it became an international airport due to demand driven by expatriate Bangladeshis and their families living in the United Kingdom and the United States.
+The most prevalent airlines at the airport are Biman Bangladesh Airlines, US-Bangla Airlines and Novoair.

+Osmani International Airport received its first international arrival on 3 November 2002, with a Biman plane arriving from Kuwait via Abu Dhabi en route to Dhaka.
+Sylhet's first direct international flight arrived on 15 March 2017 when a Flydubai direct flight from Dubai landed at the airport.
+Work began in 2006 to upgrade the airport to international standards, including a new terminal building, a jetway, a taxiway, and expansion of the runway to accommodate wide-bodied aircraft.
+In May 2007, Biman announced direct Hajj flights originating from the airport later that year.
+As of 2020, Biman Bangladesh operates direct flight to London from Sylhet.
 All Bangladeshi airlines operate regular domestic flights to Dhaka and Biman operates regular domestic flights to Cox's Bazar.

-Government will construct a 34,919 square-metre high-quality international passenger terminal building, cargo building, control tower, parking, taxiway and other important infrastructures to meet the growing demand in line with the increase of passengers and cargo transportation at the airport.
+In response to the increase in passenger and cargo demand at the airport, work began in 2020 on a new 34919 m2 international passenger terminal building, as well as a cargo building, a control tower, parking areas, and a taxiway.